 Drop-in install

-postgres:17.4image.
+:robind-mount onto a stockpostgres:17.4-bookwormimage.
 No image rebuild.
 No second process.
+Pull them from a GitHub release tarball or the anonymous OCI bundle.
 K8s variants land the same files via an init container.

 Three artefacts